Martin Kohlmann: Free Saxons

 On 26 February 2021, Kohlmann became chairman of the newly founded organization "Freie Sachsen" (not to be confused with the Free Saxony - Alliance of Independent Voters party founded in 2007).
 On the other hand, it saw itself as an umbrella for a collective movement "in the face of the lockdowns and restrictions during the COVID-19 pandemic.

 Within a few months, the organization has succeeded in taking control of the discourse on Telegram, which had 150,000 subscribers as of February 2022, and influential in the organising of the Corona protests in Saxony.

-Programmatically, they are calling for closer cooperation with the nations in the Visegrád Group, with which they have more in common in terms of security or family policy than with the states of Western Germany.
-The Free Saxons are monarchists who believe that "the Saxon royal House of Wettin be involved in shaping the future.
+Programmatically, they are calling for closer cooperation with the nations in the Visegrád Group.
+The Free Saxons are monarchists.

 The deputy chairmen are Stefan Hartung, an NPD city councillor in Aue-Bad Schlema and district councillor in the Erzgebirgskreis and the Plauen bus operator Thomas Kaden.
 The party treasurer is the Pro-Chemnitz official Robert Andres, who is a city councillor in Chemnitz.
 The State Office for the Protection of the Constitution in Saxony has the alliance in its sights and classified it as right-wing extremist in June 2021.
 Since January 2022, the Free Saxons have been classified as a suspected case by the Federal Office for the Protection of the Constitution and are being monitored nationwide.

 After the 2022 Russian invasion of Ukraine, Putin masks were worn and Russian flags waved at their events.
 The Free Saxons said "Suddenly the unvaccinated are no longer the main enemy No. 1!"
 Now "the Russians are enemy No. 1".

 The Free Saxons ran in the 2022 Saxony local elections with candidates for the district of North Saxony, the district of Sächsische Schweiz-Osterzgebirge and the Erzgebirgskreis district.
 They were unable to win any seats.

 In September 2023, Kohlmann explained that the Free Saxons' reasons for running in the 2024 local elections were that they wanted to gain information in local parliaments; in addition, potential city and municipal councillors should acquire skills and knowledge of public administration so that they could fall back on such people after a "change".
 However, the Free Saxons would not become "part of the system" by running in elections, because they were "not there as friends and to support the whole thing, but to look around, to learn from the opponent and to make life more difficult for him".

 Kohlmann was his party's top candidate in the 2024 Saxony state election.
 In the election they did not win any seats but did garner 52,195 votes (2.2%).